Development Milestones for 8-Month-Olds

 Baby Development Milestones

-You're about to see some big changes in your little one!
-If he hasn't started crawling already, he's likely preparing to crawl, so he'll be on the move before you know it.
-He may also be about to experience some changes in his sleep habits and his attachment to you and other caregivers, so read on to learn more about what's happening during this month.
+You’ll see some big changes in babies at 8 months old!
+If they haven’t started crawling already, they’re likely preparing to crawl and will be on the move before you know it.
+They may also be about to experience some changes in their sleep habits and may develop food preferences as their menu expands, so read on to learn more about all the developmental milestones that are happening when your baby is around 8 months old.

-Growth and Physical Development: Putting His Best Foot Forward
+Growth and Physical Development: Putting Their Best Foot Forward

-By this time, your baby has likely more than doubled his birth weight.
-The average 8-month-old baby boy’s weight falls somewhere between 17.5 and 22 pounds; girls usually weigh about a half a pound less at this age.
+By this time, your baby has likely more than doubled their birth weight.
+The average 8-month-old baby boy’s weight falls somewhere between 17.5 and 22 pounds; girls usually weigh about half a pound less at this age.
 Keep in mind, though, that it’s normal for babies’ growth to slow down in the months leading up to the first birthday.
-At each checkup, your healthcare provider has been weighing and measuring your baby, and using baby growth charts to make sure he's progressing well.
+At each checkup, your baby’s healthcare provider has been weighing and measuring your baby and using baby growth charts to make sure your little one is progressing well.
 You may want to learn more about how to read and interpret baby growth charts.

 Have you taken a good look at your baby’s feet lately?
-You may have noticed that his feet and toes may point inward when he's lying on his back; once he takes a step or two, they may point outward.
+You may have noticed that their feet and toes may point inward when your little one is lying on their back; once they take a step or two, the feet may point outward.
 Not to worry, as those foot positions will correct themselves in due time.
-By 18 months, most babies are no longer pigeon-toed, and shortly after this time their hip ligaments tighten, and their feet are able to point forward when walking.
-The soles of your baby’s feet are also protected by a layer of fat that makes his feet appear flat.
+During the 12- to 18-month period, hip ligaments tighten, and your child's feet are able to point forward when walking; by 24 months, most children are no longer pigeon-toed.
+Right now the soles of your baby’s feet are protected by a layer of fat that makes their feet appear flat.
 This fatty layer will also disappear in two to three years, and arches will begin to form.

 Senses: New Experiences and Reactions

-Improved hand-eye coordination is one of many 8-month-old baby milestones your little one may reach right about now.
-At this point, he is probably able to spot a toy across the room, go after it, and pick it up.
-He loves to experience different textures, whether in his hand or in the foods he eats.
-His hearing and early language skills are also improving, so make sure to talk with him as much as possible, and describe all the sights you're both seeing throughout the day.
+Improved hand-eye coordination is one of many milestones of an 8-month-old baby your little one may reach right about now.
+At this point, your baby is probably able to spot a toy across the room, go after it, and pick it up.
+They love to experience different textures, whether in their hand or in the foods they eat.
+The development of an 8-month-old’s hearing and early language skills are also improving, so make sure to talk with them as much as possible and describe all the sights you’re both seeing throughout the day.

 Movement: Preparing to Crawl

-An exciting 8-month-old baby milestone you might observe is that he's sitting up on his own without support.
+An exciting eight-month milestone you might observe from your baby is sitting up on their own without support.
 Watch as your baby starts to lean forward to reach for and pick up objects with one hand!
-Right now, he's working on strengthening the muscles he needs for crawling, which usually starts somewhere between 7 and 10 months.
-Now that your little one is more mobile than ever, it's even more important to keep a close eye on him, especially when changing him or during play time.
+Right now, they’re working on strengthening the muscles they need for crawling, which usually starts somewhere between 7 and 10 months.
+Now that your little one is more mobile than ever, it’s even more important to keep a close eye on them, especially when changing them or during playtime.

-One way to help him get ready to crawl is by giving him tummy time.
-During tummy time, he's in the perfect position to start crawling, and he’s learning how to push up onto his hands and knees.
-He may start by rocking back and forth before he’s able to propel himself forward.
-You can even encourage him further by holding a toy or other object just beyond his reach.
+One way to help your baby get ready to crawl is by giving them tummy time.
+During tummy time, they’re in the perfect position to start crawling, and they’re learning how to push up onto their hands and knees.
+They may start by rocking back and forth before they’re able to propel themselves forward.
+You can even encourage them further by holding a toy or other object just beyond their reach.

-Your 8-month-old baby's language and communication skills are continuing to develop, and you may find you both understand each other a little bit better these days.
+The language and communication skills and milestones of an 8-month-old are continuing to develop, and you may find you understand each other a little better these days.
 In fact, what may have sounded like gurgles and babbles until recently can begin to sound like real syllables.
 Simple syllables like “ma” and “ba” start to form the basis for simple words, like mama and bye-bye.
 Your baby now understands more of your words, too!
-If you mention his favorite toy that’s across the room and he looks in its direction, he’s understanding you.
-He’s likely starting to respond to his own name and the word “no,” too.
+If you mention their favourite toy that’s across the room and they look in its direction, they’re understanding you.
+They are probably beginning to recognize and respond to their own name and the word "no" as well.

-He's also starting to understand object permanence, the concept that objects exist even when they're out of sight.
-He's becoming more curious and may start to search for items if you hide them.
-You can both have some fun honing this skill through games like peekaboo.
+Your 8-month-old is also starting to understand object permanence, a milestone that involves the concept that objects exist even when they’re out of sight.
+They’re becoming more curious and may start to search for items if you hide them.
+Playing games like peekaboo will be fun and will help your little one grasp this important concept.

-Separation anxiety is not uncommon at this stage.
-Your little one is learning that objects (and people) continue to exist, so your absence may cause him some stress.
-And, with little or no concept of time, he can't work out when or even if you'll return to him.
-You may be able to help him through these periods of separation anxiety with a transitional object, like a security blanket or a special, always-by-his-side toy, which will help reassure and comfort him.
+Separation anxiety is not uncommon at this stage, and when your baby can't see you, they may become upset and cry.
+As your 8-month-old has little understanding of time, they can’t work out when or even if you’ll return.
+You may be able to help them through these periods of separation with a transitional object, like a security blanket or a special, always-by-their-side toy, which will help reassure and comfort them.

-Give him a spoon.
-As his motor skills improve, try letting him play with a spoon during meal times.
-He'll get used to the feeling of the utensil in his hand, and it's a great step toward feeding himself.
+Offer a spoon.
+Your baby's fine motor skills are improving, so try handing them a spoon during mealtimes.
+They’ll get used to the feeling of the utensil in their hand, and it’s a great step toward feeding themselves.

 Get creative with toys.
-Remember, 8-month-old baby toys don't need to be fancy.
-He'll be just as entertained by a plastic container and a wooden spoon as by an expensive gadget.
+Good choices for 8-month-old baby toys can be as simple as a cardboard box or a plastic container and a wooden spoon.

 How Much Sleep Does an 8-Month-Old Baby Need?

-By now, your 8-month-old baby may be sleeping about 9 to 12 hours at night, and be taking about two naps a day.
+By now, your 8-month-old baby may be sleeping about 9 to 12 hours at night and napping twice a day.
 Naps can last anywhere between 30 minutes to 2 hours.
-This might sound like a lot of snoozing, but be prepared for some disruptions in your baby’s sleep routine around this time.
+This might sound like a lot of snoozing for your 8-month-old baby but be prepared for some disruptions in their nap and sleep schedule around this time.

-For some little ones, the onset of separation anxiety at this stage can lead to sleep regression, meaning your 8-month-old baby may sleep less than she used to, or she may wake in the night after previously being able to sleep through the night.
+For some little ones, the onset of separation anxiety at this stage can lead to sleep regression, meaning your 8-month-old baby may sleep less than they used to, or they may wake in the night after previously being able to sleep through the night.
 Here are some tips to help your little one sleep more soundly:

-If your baby has her own room or nursery, put her to bed with her bedroom door open.
-She may feel more comfortable if she can hear you and won’t feel completely closed off.
+If your baby has their own room or nursery, put them to bed with their bedroom door open.
+They may feel more comfortable if they can hear you and won’t feel completely closed off.

-Provide a transitional object like a small blanket or special toy to help her soothe herself in your absence.
-This blankie or lovey will be something she’s developed a particular attachment to, and it will remind her that everything is OK.
+Provide a transitional object like a small blanket or special toy to help them soothe themselves in your absence.
+This blankie or lovey will be something they’ve developed a particular attachment to, and it will remind them that everything is OK.

-Offer a pat on the back and a few consoling words if she cries for you in the middle of the night.
+Offer a pat on the back and a few consoling words if they cry for you in the middle of the night.

-If she does cry for you in the middle of the night, try not to turn on the bedroom light, rock her, or walk with her.
-And you’ll also want to avoid feeding her and taking her into your bed.
-All of these will make self-soothing more difficult in the future, because she’ll learn to associate bedtime with these acts and come to expect them as part of the bedtime routine every single night.
+If your baby does cry for you in the middle of the night, try not to turn on the bedroom light, rock them, or walk with them.
+And you’ll also want to avoid feeding them and taking them into your bed.
+All of these will make self-soothing more difficult in the future because they’ll learn to associate bedtime with these acts and come to expect them as part of the bedtime routine every single night.

 Safe Equipment